Auto1111SDK/Auto1111SDK/README.md

 - No support for Stable Diffusion XL checkpoints on GPUs.
 Will be adding this soon

-Currently, we don't have support for Stable Diffusion XL on GPUs.
-We are looking to add this soon.

 ## Contributing

 Auto1111 SDK is continuously evolving, and we appreciate community involvement.
 We welcome all forms of contributions - bug reports, feature requests, and code contributions.